Adalab/proyecto-da-promo-d-modulo-4-tableau-team-2/README.md

 ### 1. Original datasets

 We started from several datasets found on Kaggle containing basic information about serial killers.
-These files can be found in the `data/` folder.
+These files can be found in the `Primary database/` folder.

 ### 2. EDA and data cleaning